Second fall guide for families

 Review Medications

 Certain medications — blood pressure drugs, sleep aids, and sedatives — significantly increase fall risk.
-Ask the doctor to review the full medication list.
+Families often make this mistake by not thoroughly reviewing all medications.
+Ask the doctor to review the full medication list and adjust as necessary.

 4